colaberry/trust-before-intelligence-book/manuscript/12_chapter_11_technology_selection_guide_v1_2 copy.md

 *Every vendor in Echo's production stack passed the same test: Does it meet INPACT™ agent needs?
 Does it fit the 7-Layer Architecture?
 Does it enable GOALS™ operational excellence?
 This chapter gives you their exact selection criteria, vendor scorecards, and the rationale behind every choice.
 Your roadmap (Chapter 10) shows when to build.
 This chapter shows what to build with.*

-> **📚 Online Vendor Directory:** Technology evolves faster than books.
-For the latest vendor evaluations, new entrants, pricing updates, and community reviews, visit **trustbeforeintelligence.com/vendors** — updated quarterly with 50+ vendors across all seven layers.

 ---

 ## Part 1: Selection Framework